tripu/Vita/politics.md

 ## 5 On voting

-I used to think that **#voting** is a civic duty; that regardless of what you think of the main parties, of the voting system, of the form of state&nbsp;&mdash;&nbsp;voting is the way you express your ideas (if nothing else, at least by undervoting or casting a spoilt vote).
+I used to think that :triangular_flag_on_post:**voting** is a civic duty; that regardless of what you think of the main parties, of the voting system, of the form of state&nbsp;&mdash;&nbsp;voting is the way you express your ideas (if nothing else, at least by undervoting or casting a spoilt vote).

 More recently though, I have been reading some radical opinions about the rotten voting system, the actual plutocracy of state-sponsored parties, and the